inanna-malick/recursion.wtf/content/posts/rust_schemes_3.md

 ```
 </details>

-Here's how we can use this to collapse our expression:
+Here's how we can use this to collapse expressions represented in the `RecursiveTree` format.
+Nothing complex, just some simple arithmatic:

+let expr_tree = RecursiveTree::expand(expr, |ExprBoxed(boxed)| *boxed)
 ```rust
 let result = recursive_tree.collapse_layers(|expr| {
     use ExprLayer::*;